Otto Frederick Warmbier Update: Imprisoned UVA Student A Pawn In US-North Korean Political Game? [video]

 Prior to this statement, Earnest announced that “… there is no greater priority for this administration than the welfare and safety of U.S. citizens abroad.”

-So the Otto Warmbier update would not be complete without more information on why the UVA student decided to visit North Korea anyway.
+The Otto Warmbier update would not be complete without more information on why the UVA student decided to visit North Korea anyway.
 Reading through the advertisement posted online at the Young Pioneer Tours, formed in 2008 and based in China, and finding the fact that they cater to “budget travel to destinations your mother would rather you stayed away from,” the economic and financial student likely wanted to do something excitingly different and visit Pyongyang and the DMZ.

 They do claim that they “are renowned and rated as one of the best North Korea travel operators with our unparalleled experience….”